MyTooliT/ICOc/ReadMe.md

 Please note, that in this case you might have to add Python’s user script directory (e.g `%AppData%\Python\Python39\Scripts`) to the `PATH` environment variable.

+#### PCAN Driver

+To communicate with the STU you need to install the driver for the PCAN adapter.
+You can find the download link for Windows [here](https://www.peak-system.com/quick/DrvSetup).
+Please make sure that you include the “PCAN-Basic API” when you install the driver.

 #### Simplicity Studio

 For the tests that require a firmware flash, such as the [production tests](mytoolit/test/production) you need to [install Simplicity Studio](https://www.silabs.com/products/development-tools/software/simplicity-studio).
 Please also make sure to install the Simplicity Commander tool inside Simplicity Studio.